 Figure 1.
-Cisco Access Registrar Provides Scalable, Flexible, Intelligent AAA Services
+Cisco Prime Access Registrar Provides Scalable, Flexible, Intelligent AAA Services

 Features and Benefits

-• Supports a broad range of wireline and wireless access technologies like DSL, dial, Code Division Multiple Access (CDMA), General Packet Radio Service (GPRS), Universal Mobile Telecommunications Service (UMTS), Wireless LAN, public WLAN, WiMAX, femtocell, and others.
-By enabling standardization on a common AAA server platform, the solution delivers operational and capital expense savings while providing flexibility to the service provider regarding choice in AAA.
+• Supports a broad range of wireline and wireless access technologies like DSL, dial, Code Division Multiple Access (CDMA), General Packet Radio Service (GPRS), Universal Mobile Telecommunications Service (UMTS), Wireless LAN, WiMAX, femtocell, service provider Wi-Fi and others.
+By helping to enable standardization on a common AAA server platform, the solution delivers operational and capital expense savings while providing flexibility to the service provider regarding choice in AAA.

-• Provides support for a wide variety of authentication protocols such as Password Authentication Protocol (PAP), Challenge Handshake Authentication Protocol (CHAP), and Extensible Authentication Protocols (EAP), including EAP-SIM, EAP-AKA, EAP-TLS, EAP-TTLS, EAP-MSCHAPv2, EAP-GTC, PEAPv0, PEAPv1, LEAP, EAP-FAST) with the ability to extend to others such as POP3 through custom services for meeting unique requirements.
+• Provides support for a wide variety of authentication protocols, such as Password Authentication Protocol (PAP), Challenge Handshake Authentication Protocol (CHAP), and Extensible Authentication Protocols (EAP), including EAP-SIM, EAP-AKA over M3UA/SIGTRAN, EAP-TLS, EAP-TTLS, EAP-MSCHAPv2, EAP-GTC, PEAPv0, PEAPv1, LEAP, EAP-FAST, with the ability to extend to others such as POP3 through custom services for meeting unique requirements.

-• Provides extensive subscriber data store support including an internal database and integration with existing external databases including Oracle, MySQL, Microsoft Active Directory (AD), and Open LDAP through the use of connectivity mechanisms such as Open Database Connectivity (ODBC), Lightweight Directory Access Protocol (LDAP), Oracle Call Interface (OCI), and Java Database Connectivity (JDBC).
+• Provides extensive subscriber data store support including an internal database and integration with existing external databases including Oracle, MySQL, Microsoft Active Directory (AD), and Open Lightweight Directory Access Protocol (OpenLDAP) through the use of connectivity mechanisms such as Open Database Connectivity (ODBC), Lightweight Directory Access Protocol (LDAP), Oracle Call Interface (OCI), and Java Database Connectivity (JDBC).
 This integration support is schema independent, simplifying deployment and day-to-day operations, providing OpEx savings by using existing infrastructure, and helping to support networks with tens of millions of subscribers.

 • Provides scalability to support large service deployments.
 An external session manager allows tens of millions of simultaneous active sessions.
 Additionally, the multithreaded architecture provides performance that scales with additional CPUs.